Biodiversity hypothesis of health: The microbes of natural environment influence human health

 Many immunological inflammatory diseases, such as allergies, diabetes and inflammatory bowel diseases, have become increasingly common in countries of high standard of living and high level of hygiene.
 One reason is presumably that along with degradation and fragmentation of habitats and urbanization, people encounter less microbes of natural environment.
-Here, microbes of natural environment are referred as all microbes, especially those which are not pathogens nor parasites (parasites still have essential role in regulation of immune response).
+Here, microbes of natural environment are referred to as all microbes, especially those that are not pathogens nor parasites (parasites still play an essential role in regulation of immune response).

 According to the core message of the biodiversity hypothesis, it is essential to the development of our immune system that we are sufficiently exposed to diverse natural environments and especially to the microbes in them.
 The microbes in our surroundings influence our own microbiota which is further connected to our immune system.
 Furthermore, immunological disorders are the main cause of inflammatory diseases.
 In a sense, microbes train developing immune system to identify actual threats from harmless allergens, but there is not yet full consensus of the mechanism.
 During biological evolution, we have in a way outsourced many of the functions of our body to our microbiota.
 Microbiota trains immune system throughout the life: organs constantly process invasive particles and proteins.
 Functional immune system discriminates threatening particles from the harmless ones and products of one's own cells from foreign ones.
 Present populations of cities evidently have marks of chronic inflammation as a result of weakening immune defence.